-Familiarize yourself with in-depth FAFSA information and then use the tips and tools on this page to guide your students. https://financialaidtoolkit.ed.gov/tk/learn/fafsa.jsp https://studentaid.ed.gov/sa/sites/default/files/2018-19-completing-fafsa.pdf
+Familiarize yourself with in-depth FAFSA information and then use the tips and tools on this page to guide your students.

-Completing the FAFSA Form 2018-19
+Completing the FAFSA Form 2019-20

-This document provides information to help you complete and submit the 2018-19 Free Application for Federal Student Aid (FAFSA®) form.
+This document provides information to help you complete and submit the 2019-20Free Application for Federal Student Aid (FAFSA®) form.
 It provides a brief overview of the FAFSA form and the financial aid application process.
 It also lists the help topics that are provided for each question of the FAFSA form.